x-govuk/x-govuk.github.io/app/posts/govuk-eleventy-plugin.md

 The plugin is already being used by different teams across government who have built marketing pages, blogs, glossaries – and design histories, of course.

-One of the benefits of static websites is they don't need a database, which means they can be hosted pretty much anywhere.
+One of the benefits of static websites is they don’t need a database, which means they can be hosted pretty much anywhere.
 Popular platforms for hosting static websites include [GitHub Pages](https://pages.github.com) and [Netlify](https://www.netlify.com).

 Get started with the plugin by following the [instructions on the documentation website](https://x-govuk.github.io/govuk-eleventy-plugin/get-started).
 This project [is open source](https://github.com/x-govuk/govuk-eleventy-plugin) and contributions are welcome.
 If you come across an issue or have an idea for a feature, please [submit an issue](https://github.com/x-govuk/govuk-eleventy-plugin/issues).
-We're excited to see how you use this tool.
+We’re excited to see how you use this tool.

-[^1]: If you're wondering, the possum tied to a red balloon is Eleventy's mascot.
+[^1]: If you’re wondering, the possum tied to a red balloon is Eleventy’s mascot.
 The [illustration is by Geri Coady](https://www.11ty.dev/blog/new-mascot-from-geri-coady/).